joomengine/jcb-documentation/065-JAB18-Using-Joomla-Component-Builder.md

 [00:44:29](https://www.youtube.com/watch?v=S9heClCWJrg&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h44m29s)

-JCB’s open-source model encourages collaboration.
+JCB's open-source model encourages collaboration.
 By contributing improvements or sharing your components, you help grow a powerful ecosystem for Joomla developers.

-> “The fact that you can modify any location within your component and still maintain round-trip development is what makes JCB unique.”
+> "The fact that you can modify any location within your component and still maintain round-trip development is what makes JCB unique."

 ---